 Name Summary of Comments/Questions generated, especially from the business special district.
 He said he would like to see some form of commuter rail be included to allow access from the project up to Summerville.
 He said he'd like to see in the plans where commuter rail could be located.
-Planning Commission Mr. Bowman stated he would like to see a feeder road to move traffic Member Kip Bowman up towards Highway 165 and the Summerville area possibly addressed Patty Smire as part of the development agreement.
-Ms. Smire said she lives on Edisto Beach and is concerned about the ratty sillie Ms. Smire said she lives on Edisto Beach and is concerned about the impact the project could have on Edisto Beach.
+Planning Commission Member Kip Bowman Mr. Bowman stated he would like to see a feeder road to move traffic up towards Highway 165 and the Summerville area possibly addressed as part of the development agreement.
+Patty Smire • Ms. Smire said she lives on Edisto Beach and is concerned about the impact the project could have on Edisto Beach.
 She said their winter population is 415.
 She said they don't have the facilities to handle the traffic or the population increase.
 Willie D. Johnson Mr. Johnson said he lives on Old Jacksonboro Rd.
 He spoke about the fatal accident that occurred on Highway 17 South at Parkers Ferry Rd recently and the way it tied up traffic for 5 to 6 hours.
 He asked what types of commercial services would be included in the development and pointed out that the development will draw traffic from the surrounding community, so transportation planning and alternative routes are very important.
 Paul Whetsell Mr. Whetsell said he lives on Old Jacksonboro Rd.
 He asked what traffic impact studies had been done for the project and talked about the issues with the Main Rd/Hwy 17 intersection.
-Mr. Pennick stated the County Public Works Dept. and Transportation Development Dept. could answer his questions regarding transportation improvements at Main Rd. and Hwy 17.
+Mr. Pennick stated the County Public Works Dept. and Transportation Developmen Dept. could answer his questions regarding transportation improvements at Main Rd. and Hwy 17.
 Mr. Whetsell asked about the public forums for the project.
-Mr. Pennick stated the first formal public hearing will be on Aug.
-25 and that the Planning Commission meetings and public hearings and Council meetings are the public's opportunity to make their concerns known.
-Mr. Bullwinkel discuss the mitigation and how it is contained in the development agreement, which is a document negotiated between the County (Council) and the developer.
-He recommended posing questions to legal regarding the development agreement.
-Emily Whiting Mrs. Whiting said she is all for the development and the services it will bring.
+Mr. Pennick stated the first format public hearing will be on Aug.
+25 and that the Planning Commission meetings and public hearings and Council meetings are the public' opportunity to make their concerns known.
+Mr. Bullwinkel discussed the mitigation and how it is contained in the development agreement which is a document negotiated between the County (Council) and the developer.
+He recommended posing questions to legal regarding Emily Whiting Mrs. Whiting said she is all for the development and the services it will bring.
 She would like to see the rail become a commuter line like it used to be.
-Council Mambar Hanny August 25, 2015 First Public Hearing Council Member Henry Darby Council Member Darby asked where we are with addressing the community's needs.
-Mr. Pennick responded that the Legal Darby Department has been working on that through the development agreement.
+August 25, 2015 First Public Hearing Council Member Henry Darby Council Member Darby asked where we are with addressing the community's needs.
+Mr. Pennick responded that the Legal Department has been working on that through the development agreement.
 Mr. Dawson stated that he is not prepared to discuss the specific requests from the community and it is the first he is hearing that he is responsible for that.
 Mr. Bullwinkel stated that the commitments to the community are contained in the development agreement (school site, park sites, fire station site, bomb detonation site for the Sheriff's Office, etc.).
 Mr. Bullwinkel also said the applicant is working on a way to create a funding mechanism through this project for community projects.
 He said the current draft development agreement does not contain many of the items to address community needs as it is still in draft format.
 Mr. Darby said he would like to see a "tax coffer" of \$7 - \$10 million to help the existing residents pay taxes if/when they increase because of the project.
-Mr. Summey explained that those items will be fleshed out project.
-Ivii.
-Summey explained that those items will be hestied out
+Mr. Summey explained that those items will be fleshed out